Frequently Asked Questions

 Why don’t y’all just leave this stuff to the professionals?

 The situations we operate in are typically very difficult for traditional EMS to serve.
 We are able to walk within a protest and provide first aid very rapidly.
 Often protests or civil action situations are cordoned off, or in areas inaccessible to emergency vehicles.
 We are able to triage, treat/stabilise and transport an injured person to an area where they can be treated by EMS.
-Additionally, we provide a range of harm reduction techniques not provided by traditional EMS, such as providing free snacks, water, and sunscreen.
+Additionally, we provide a range of harm reduction techniques not provided by traditional EMS, such as providing free snacks, water, and sunscreen, as well as free first aid training and outreach to the Austin unhoused population.

 Are y’all just a bunch of anarchists/commies/leftists/radicals/ANTIFA/etc?